ZXBYNXK/365DaysOfCode/README.md

 Day 6: Nov 1, 2019.
 Day 6: Try making a program that is all confined inside a function rather than the global scope.
 And apply the code I write inside of the function to an html document

+Day 7: Nov 2, 2019.
+Day 7: Make a modal.

+Day 8: Nov 3, 2019.
+Day 8:(Account Register and Login System) Add an object to an array based off of a new user being added.
+Pt.
+1 Day 1.